GT581/RAGChatBot/README.md

       - **Frontend**: Open [http://localhost:3000](http://localhost:3000) in your browser to interact with the UI.
       - **Backend API**: The FastAPI backend will be available at [http://localhost:8000](http://localhost:8000).
+      - **API Documentation**: Interactive API docs are available at [http://localhost:8000/docs](http://localhost:8000/docs) where you can review details on all endpoints.

    3. Stopping the containers